-In the case of Owners Corporation developments or multi-resident developments we are responsible for maintaining:
+In the case of owners corporation developments or multi-resident developments, we’re responsible for maintaining:

 - The water service up to and including the main property meter, which is usually located at the property boundary.

-- The water service to the property boundary if the meter is more than two metres inside the property boundary.
+- The water service to the property boundary if the meter is more than 2 metres inside the property boundary.

 - Up to the first accessible stop valve from the water main if the meter is located inside a structure or building.
 This may be some distance from your residence.

-- Individual meters (excluding private extensions to individual meters) where they are installed.
+- Individual meters (excluding private extensions to individual meters) where they’re installed.

-If the property has a private fire service, Yarra Valley Water is responsible for maintaining up to the stop valve at the main.
+If the property has a private fire service, we’re responsible for maintaining up to the stop valve at the main.
 Property owners are responsible for the private fire service.